AlexisTessier/node-module-starterkit/README.md

 + have the travis client installed and available in your PATH
 + have a ready to be used github repository, and have sync your account on travis-ci
++ be sure that you're not affected by [this issue with travis client -> https://github.com/travis-ci/travis.rb/issues/586](https://github.com/travis-ci/travis.rb/issues/586)

 How to use
 ----------